Grayming/Ming-Liu/README.md

 # About Me
  I am a PhD student at Faculty of Information Technology, Monash University.
 My research area includes natural language processing, machine learning and biomedical text mining.
+I received my M.Eng from Zhengzhou University in 2015 and B.Eng from Henan University in 2012, respectively.
+I was a visiting research student in Nanyang Technological University in 2014.
+I am now working with [Wray Buntine](https://bayesian-models.org/) and [Reza Haffari](http://users.monash.edu.au/~gholamrh/).

  E-mail: ming.m.liu@monash.edu

 # News
    * Will submit my thesis in Feb.
 2019.